BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Data Science with LAMP/Preparing to Analyze Your Data in R.md

+---
-# Preparing to Analyze Your Data in R
+title: Preparing to Analyze Your Data in R

-# Preparing to analyze your data in R
+slug: r
+---

 If you'd like to follow along with this tutorial but don't have an R development environment set up, **consider using [RStudio Cloud](https://rstudio.cloud/), a free service** from the RStudio team.